 2. Music & Attention part I: This is a tricky spot to understand.
 Many many people will say that they can concentrate

-3. Music & Attention part II: If a person is generally calm, music with a lot of detail will distract you.
-But if you are a hyperactive person, electronic music can engage some of your attention and the remainder can be focused on productivity. (read post-script)
+3. Music & Attention part II: If a person is generally calm, music with a lot of detail might distract you.
+But if you are a hyperactive person, electronic music can engage some of your attention and the remainder can be focused on productivity.
+People may seek out mood/personality-congruent music or may even do the exact opposite based on psychological needs.
+This approach is similar to the emotional regulation function of music.

 5. Music & Exercise (non-professional): Music while exercising helps break the monotony and lets you sync with a beat to keep you motivated.
+One example is how music at around 170BPM can lower one’s perceived effort for endurance-based exercise.
 Nonetheless, many professional athletes will say that music is not good for physical training.
 Mainly because of the 2nd point I mentioned.
 It takes away attention from things like breathing.

 6. Music & attention part III: Sometimes you need your attention to be taken away.
 Perhaps when you are sad or you are highly disturbed because of a scary incident like watching an accident.
 Music will take your attention away IF it doesn’t relate to your experience.
-You can listen to 80s pop music to get distracted from paranoid thoughts if it is neutral to you. (read post-script)
+You can listen to 80s pop music to get distracted from paranoid thoughts if it is neutral to you.
+This approach is like a mixture of emotion and cognitive regulation function of music.

 8. Deep thought: Music can act as a projective and reflective surface.
 Many times, due to the stimulating nature of music, one can think in unique ways because the music is modestly guiding your thoughts.
 While listening to instrumental music, you could interpret the music in certain ways.
 That interpretation is likely to reflect some of your core thoughts on life, people and yourself.